soundofives/worldbuilding/settings/15k/15k/Adventures/Adventure 28-29/Adventure 28 Narrative.md

 The Child climbs into the rafters of the Theatre to get a vantage point, and the Chosen, disguised as a tragic villain in the play, emerges on stage, in the background.
 He begins his magical ritual, trying to cast Sanguine Cyclone (ability starts un-charged, needs to roll 5 or 6 to charge).
 The Chosen can be spotted, and the Crew could have a chance to delay the Cyclone.
 If combat starts, the Chosen will still cast the spell immediately.
 The Chosen creates a Sanguine Cyclone in the center of the theatre, quickly spreading and slaughtering festival-goers who are raised by the Eye of Flame and Fear and formed into Zombie Clots.
 Once the Clots are created, the Child flies onto one of their backs as it rampages and generally uses its winged boots to evade the Crew.
 The Chosen slips out into the crowd.
 The crowds panic, running randomly to get away from the disaster.
 The cultists attack the streets outside the Theatre from nearby alleys and tents, making primarily for Myriad clerics.
 Thesmata-Kai oathsworn move in, protecting innocents.
 Shynedar kai move in and start attacking zombies, ghouls, cultists in the crowd.
 Myriad clerics (Penitents of Arinas, Knights of Heironeous), city guards, and the Emperor's shadows descend on the chaotic scene.
 Pillars of sacred flame burn Orcus's undead, guards battle against cultists, and Thesmata-Kai oathsworn shield the innocent.
 Shadows swirl overhead in a storm of darkness.
+>-----------------------------------------------------------------
+>Now: many cultists have been locked down.
+People will be much safer outside the main combat area, and they can even be saved within it if the Crew acts well.
+The Thesmata Kai will team up with Myriad clerics to surround the Theatre with a protective wall of divine energy, giving the following benefits:
+>The area within the divine shield is considered roughly Hallowed by Thesmata and Arinas:
+Any creature charmed, frightened, or possessed by an evil creature is no longer charmed, frightened, or possessed upon entering the area.
+You can exclude one or more of those types of creatures from this effect.
+When a creature that would be affected enters the spell’s area for the first time on a turn or starts its turn there, it can make a Charisma saving throw.
+On a success, the creature ignores the extra effect until it leaves the area.
+>**Energy Vulnerability.** Affected creatures in the area have vulnerability to fire
+>**Courage.** Advantage against being Frightened.
 >
 >**Terrain:** The Sanguine Cyclone rages in the heart of the Theatre until the Chosen loses concentration on it.
 It expands, ripping people apart and creating a damaging zone.
 Around the Cyclone and throughout the streets, panicking crowds are inter spaced with battling clerics, knights, zombies, etc. In a crowd / battle, you have to make an Athletics check (DC 12) or be moved 15 ft in a random direction.
 Have a 50% chance of taking 10 damage from enemies or getting healed 10 points from paladins or clerics.
 >